jameshughes-info/music-auditions/README.md

 + your career objectives

 This is also an opportunity for you to ask the panel questions about your Department and what life will be like as a musician in Birmingham.
 If you are an undergraduate applicant, during your interview, as well as a selection of scales, we might ask you to play part of your audition piece(s) again.

+This will be an informal opportunity for us to work together and get to know you better as a musician and performer.

 #### YouTube
 + [Tips for your music audition](https://www.youtube.com/watch?v=BkLyuC7eMXs)